 The Community Mental Health Team supports individuals who have severe and enduring mental health difficulties.
 The teams are a busy and skilled multi-disciplinary group which actively promotes close partnership working within the wider community.

-If you feel you possess the values of Mersey Care NHS Trust, we welcome your application.
+If you feel you possess the values of Mersey Care NHS Trust we would welcome an application from you.
 Applicants should hold the professional qualification of a Registered Mental Health Nurse and have experience working in this field since qualifying.

-The role will include providing high-quality evidence-based care, formulating risk management plans, supervising risk assessments, providing expertise and advice, care coordination, and supervising junior staff.
-In addition, we require a strong commitment to working with service users with complex needs, to assist them in planning and taking steps towards their recovery as well as promoting signposting to additional services such as Psychology, Life rooms, and wider resources available in the community.
+The role will include providing high quality evidenced based care, formulating risk management plans, supervising risk assessments, providing expertise and advice, care co-ordination and supervising junior staff.
+In addition, we require a strong commitment to working with service users with complex needs, in order to assist them plan and take steps towards their recovery as well as promoting signposting to additional services such as Psychology, Life rooms and wider resources available in the community.

 Working for our organisation

-Mersey Care is one of the largest trusts providing physical health and mental health services in the North West, serving more than 1.4 million people across our region and is also commissioned for services that cover the North West, North Wales, and the Midlands.
+Mersey Care is one of the largest trusts providing physical health and mental health services in the North West, serving more than 1.4 million people across our region and are also commissioned for services that cover the North West, North Wales and the Midlands.

 Flexible working requests will be considered for all roles.